How to Break the Base in Hair Coloring [With Formulas]

 Smudging.
 Color Flash.
+Break the Base.
 Base Adjust.
 Breaking the Base.
-No matter what you call it, it’s an extremely important salon service every colorist should know how to perform, yet somehow, much confusion about the technique still exists.
+No matter what you call it, it’s an extremely important salon service every colorist should know how to perform.
+Yet somehow, much confusion about the technique still exists.
 And while the beauty of our industry is that there’s never one single way of doing things, we have to start somewhere.
 That’s where BTC Member Jose Garcia from Jensen Beach, Florida, comes in.
-He’s perfected his own version of the technique and is here to help!
+He’s perfected his own version of the base breaking technique and is here to help!
 So if you’re still wondering what the heck it is, listen up!

 “Breaking the base is the process of lightening the natural new growth very quickly—by 1 to 1 ½ levels—to diffuse (not match) dark roots before, during, after or even in-between highlighting services,” says Jose.
 This way, your clients’ hair gets a rest from using lightener and there’s a little more growth to work with when the time comes for a touchup highlight.
 The result is healthier hair since there’s little to no overlapping of lightener which can weaken the hair over time and cause breakage.

 “The great thing about this technique is its speed and versatility,” says Jose.
 “It can be done during a client’s regular highlight appointment, as an add-on to a haircut, conditioning treatment or blowout service.
 Clients can literally come in during their lunch and get a quick base break and a blowout.
 Their color looks fresh and fabulous, and it’s a great way to bring in extra revenue.”

 The Process of Breaking the Base in Hair Coloring